fuzzygroup/blog/_posts/2020-03-18-how-to-help-a-quarantined-person.md

 1. You don't want to be in that person's physical presence.
 It is QUARANTINE.
 2. But all of us are a community.
 You can't NOT help people; that isn't an option.
 3. You can online order things for them.
-4. You deliver to their front porch or front door the things that they need.  **And then you leave**.
+4. You deliver to their front porch or front door the things that they need.  **And then you leave -- be in your car before they come out**.
+5. Given that theft may be a concern, it is likely good to leave things somewhat protected like between outer and inner doors.
+6. If you don't have hand sanitizer to use after touching their door then bring a plastic grocery sack to touch the door handle and such  And then throw it away.

 5. You call them to tell them that what they need is waiting for them.

 ## What Does a Quarantined Person Need?